-Since $\Pi^1(t)=\{1\}$ for any $t\geq 0,$ we set $L_1=\infty.$ Note that in this construction, $L_{n+1}$ is the external branch length of the individual $n+1$ in $\Pi^{n+1}$.
+Since $\Pi^1(t)=\{1\}$ for any $t\geq 0,$ we set $L_1=\infty$ by convention.
+Note that in this construction, $L_{n+1}$ is the external branch length of individual $n+1$ in $\Pi^{n+1}$.
 However as more individuals are added, the external branch length of individual $n+1$ will be shorter and shorter, see Figure \ref{fig:external}.
-From this point of view, we call $L_{n}$ the {\it provisional external branch length} (although for brevity we will still use \textit{lineage length} later) of individual $n$, for $n\geq 1.$ Here the case $n=1$ is included for convenience.
+From this point of view, we call $L_{n}$ the {\it provisional external branch length} (although for brevity we will still use \textit{lineage length} later) of individual $n$, for $n\geq 1.$ Here the case $n=1$ is included for completeness.

-\begin{definition} In the recursive construction of Kingman's coalescent, we call the process {provisional external branch length sequence (PEBLS) of Kingman's coalescent}. \end{definition} Given $(L_n)$, we can construct $\Pi^\infty$ as follows: \begin{itemize} \item for any $n\geq 2$, choose uniformly an element from $\{i: L_i\geq L_n, 1\leq i\leq n-1\}$, say $j$; \item then merge individual $n$ with the cluster containing $j$ at time $L_n.$ \end{itemize} The resulting process has the same law as $\Pi^\infty.$
+\begin{definition} In the recursive construction of Kingman's coalescent, we call the process {\it provisional external branch length sequence (PEBLS) of Kingman's coalescent}. \end{definition} Given $(L_n)$, we can construct $\Pi^\infty$, following the description of recursive construction: \begin{itemize} \item for any $n\geq 2$, choose uniformly an element from $\{i: L_i\geq L_n, 1\leq i\leq n-1\}$, say $j$; \item then merge individual $n$ with the cluster containing $j$ at time $L_n.$ \end{itemize} The resulting process has the same law as $\Pi^\infty.$

 The recursive construction allows to build $\Pi^\infty$ by sample size expansion.
 We can view integer $n$ as individual $n$ and also as time $n$.
-This is the main difference with the usual Kingman's coalescent which fixes the sample size (finite or infinity) first and evolves in (real) time.
+This is the main difference with the usual Kingman's coalescent which fixes the sample size (finite or infinite) first and evolves in (real) time.
 A direct consequence of the size-expansion point of view is that $(L_n)$ is not a Markov chain, since to determine the law of $L_n$, we need to know not only $L_{n-1}$, but all $L_i$ for $2\leq i\leq n-1$, see \eqref{eqn:lawln}.
 The main result of this paper is that, surprisingly, there is a Markov chain out of $(L_n)$, see Theorem \ref{thm:markov} in the next section.